LeoZHOU22/CMEECourseWork/miniproject/README.md

 Special Instructions

 Please ensure that you have the specified version of R installed on your system.
 For running the R notebook, it's recommended to open it in an environment that supports R notebooks, such as RStudio.
+Or bash the run_Miniproject.bash to see the .html file.
 Make sure all the listed packages are installed using the provided installation commands before running the notebook.